nextcloud/server/CONTRIBUTING.md

 * Ensure that you're in the right repository, apps are likely to be developed in the apps repo and our client in the mirall repo.
 * An example demonstrating your problem, is likely to get an answer faster.

-If your issue appears to be a bug, and hasn't been reported, open a new issue.
-Please ensure that you're in the right repository.
-This is *only* for bugs in the core code.
-For other bugs: Please check if there is a [better suited repository](https://github.com/owncloud).
+If your issue appears to be a bug, and hasn't been reported, open a new issue. **Please ensure that you're in the right repository.
+This is *only* for bugs in the core code**.
+For other reports: Please check if there is a [better suited repository](https://github.com/owncloud), like our [app](https://github.com/owncloud/apps) or [mirall (desktop client)](https://github.com/owncloud/mirall) repo.

 Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.